andre44s/shiny-fiesta/readme.md

 pip install -r requirements.txt
 ```

+Note : the data folder and text video can be found on the link in the attached email.

 ## Data Processing and Cleaning
 The first process in this whole pipeline is to clean the review data.
 This process is done using the 01.
 Data Processing.ipynb notebook